boldflight/BibleConverter/test_EPUB/output/jer.md

 it will lay her land waste.
 People and animals will flee out of it.
 No one will inhabit it.’

+[4] “When that time comes,” says the Lord,
 “the people of Israel and Judah will return to the land together.
 They will come back with tears of repentance as they seek the Lord their God.